-- For preserving the centrality of Scripture.
+For preserving the centrality of Scripture.

 For championing prayer as central to the heart of the Christian life.

 For balancing "exalted religious experiences" with the everyday experiences of work, study, eating, and sleeping.

 For providing an ideal of monastic life that has inspired and encouraged believers for fifteen hundred years.

 Pause for just a moment and reflect on the impact of one person.
 Now consider this, what is so amazing about Benedict is that he is so obscure.
 Noll writes,

 Here was a man who, according to one of the greatest historians of our time, had one of the greatest impacts on Christianity.
 Despite this, no one even knows for certain the year he was born or died.

-Benedict was a fresh reminder from God to be more concerned about "living it" than "posting it."
-And isn't that also the essence of Jesus' words, “Beware of practicing your righteousness before other people in order to be seen by them. . . " (Matthew 6:1).
+Benedict was a fresh reminder from God that I don't have to be known or appreciated to make an impact for God.
+In God’s eyes, "living it" is more important than "posting it."
+Isn't that the essence of Jesus' words, “Beware of practicing your righteousness before other people in order to be seen by them. . . " (Matthew 6:1).

 "in many ways the most beneficial -- institutional event in the history of Christianity" from Mark Noll, Turning Points: Decisive Moments in the History of Christianity.
 Grand Rapids: Baker Academic.
 3rd Edition.
 2012.
 Page 78.